pgorman/dangerjaunt/dangerjaunt.md

 ## Treasure ##

-Calculate treasure values based on monster CR or XP.
+Calculate treasure values based on monster XP.
 The gold piece value of a treasure equals three or four times the XP of the monster to which the treasure belongs.

-Treasures include other valuable items besides gold, silver, and copper coins.
+Treasure includes any valuable item.
-By substituting some currency with unique valuable objects (e.g. --- an oil painting of a historical battle, a fine instrument from a famous luthier, a huge but flawed pearl), the referee makes the treasure more interesting for the players.
+An oil painting of a historic battle, a fine instrument bearing the mark of a famous luthier, or the cracked half of a cannonball-sized pearl excites the interests of players more than a pile of coins.

-A map to a hidden treasure is itself a prized item, and carries the promise of further adventure.
+A map to a hidden treasure is a prized item itself, and promises further adventure.
 The map might show the distant location of a famous item or a simple cache of coins hidden behind a secret door in the next room.
 Some obscure their meaning with riddles or codes.